 TPWD is committed to making this website accessible to the widest possible audience, including people using assistive technology, according to the standards set forth by the World Wide Web Consortium (W3C).

-In an effort to make our site universally accessible, we are testing our pages with screen readers and other web accessible tools, as well as on various platforms and browsers.
+In an effort to make our site universally accessible, we are testing our pages with web accessibility tools, on various platforms and browsers.
 Our guidelines call for:

-- Using various accessibility checklists and guidelines, including those at www.w3.org/TR/WAI-WEBCONTENT.
+- using various accessibility checklists and guidelines, including those at W3C - Checklists.

 Our latest PDFs produced with Adobe Acrobat 5.0 or higher may be accessible to some screen readers.
 However, the screen readers may encounter some problems if the PDF files include complex formatting, graphics or tables.
 Access Adobe is a free tool on the Adobe site where you can go to request conversion of a Web page to either HTML or plain text.

 If you use assistive technology and the format of any material on our web sites interferes with your ability to access the information, please use the following point of contact for assistance: email@example.com